arangi2005/Java-ImageEditor/README.md

 Java Image Editor
 This Java-based Image Editor allows users to perform various image processing operations through a graphical user interface (GUI).
-Developed using Java Swing, it provides a user-friendly platform for editing images with multiple functionalities.
+Developed using Java, it provides a user-friendly platform for editing images with multiple functionalities.

 Features
 Open and Save Images: Load images from your system and save the edited versions.